spruitim/openscience-1/README.md

 Created by NLeSC
-Our paper can be foun http:/XXXX
+Our paper can be found http:/XXXX